arcrozier/final-project/DESIGN.md

 time the `Bracket` runs out of pictures for the current `Round` it advances the current round to its winner, like how one can iteratively traverse a `LinkedList`'s nodes.
 As the users advances through the program, the `roundCount` variable is incremented and displayed to notify the user of their progress.
-The developers added this function for the users convenience. `isEmpty` and `hasNextPair` are repeatedly relied upon to understand the users position in the current round with the former returning whether or not the user has 0 images and the latter indicating if there is another pair of images that can be compared.
+The developers added this function for the users' convenience. `isEmpty` and `hasNextPair` are repeatedly relied upon to understand the users position in the current round with the former returning whether the user has 0 images and the latter indicating if there is another pair of images that can be compared.
 The `add` method simply expands the current round by adding any images that have been passed into it.
 This is used to update the images the program needs to keep track of.